 Can't get Meryl's frequency because you threw away the jewel case or lost it?
 No problem!
 Contact Colonel times enough and he will give it to you!
 But, of course, you have to check the Frequency List for it.

-Another instance of this in Metal Gear Solid 4, is that part way through the game, Otocon will tell you to switch discs. then, when Snake does not find a disc, Otocon remembers that the game is on the PS3, which has duel layered discs.
+Another instance of this in Metal Gear Solid 4, is that part way through the game, Otacon will tell you to switch discs. then, when Snake does not find a disc, Otacon remembers that the game is on the PS3, which has dual-layered Blu-Ray discs.

 Psycho Mantis.
 During his boss fight you actually have to UNPLUG YOUR CONTROLLER AND PLUG IT INTO THE SECOND CONTROLLER PORT!
 And, as if this isn't bad enough, until you figure it out, he constantly makes fun of you, comments about the games you've played by reading your memory card and even tells you that he's deleted your memory!

 If you lose a number of times, contact colonel and he will wonder if your second controller port is malfunctioning or if you just can't change ports (Emulator anyone?), and he will then provide an alternative solution: Shooting off the masks from the busts of Psycho Mantis in the room.
 As Psycho Mantis hates his own face, that will cause him to lose his focus and stop reading your movements.

 When Revolver Ocelot prepares to torture Solid Snake, after explaining how Snake can rapidly press a controller button to recharge his health, he suddenly turns away from Snake and toward the player before warning that he'll know if you're using an auto-fire controller.
 And he does know.